-How to Claim Unemployment Benefits in Georgia
+Learn About Unemployment Benefits in Georgia

 Then, if no additional items are required, the UI application will be examined according to the work and wage eligibility criteria.
 Finally, the department will mail out the Claims Examiner’s Determination, informing the employee of whether or not he or she can start claiming benefits for unemployment in GA.

-After accessing the internet recertification form, by providing their Social Security Number and the four-digit PIN number, UI applicants will be required to provide truthful answers to several questions:
+To claim unemployment benefits payments during their benefit period, employees can use the GDOL Certification Access service available via the department’s website.
+After accessing the internet recertification form by providing their Social Security Number and the four-digit PIN number, UI applicants will be required to provide truthful answers to several questions:

 Petitioners whose weekly unemployment benefits claim was accepted will receive their standard UI paycheck within two to three days.

 Note: Unemployment claimants can also complete the weekly UI recertification procedure by phone.